apache/beam/website/www/site/content/en/documentation/ml/multi-language-inference.md

 limitations under the License.
 -->

-# Cross Language RunInference
+# Using RunInference from Java SDK

-The pipeline is written in Java and reads the input data from Google Cloud Storage.
+The pipeline in this example is written in Java and reads the input data from Google Cloud Storage.
 With the help of a [PythonExternalTransform](https://beam.apache.org/documentation/programming-guide/#1312-creating-cross-language-python-transforms), a composite Python transform is called to do the preprocessing, postprocessing, and inference.
 Lastly, the data is written back to Google Cloud Storage in the Java pipeline.

+You can find the code used in this example in the [Beam repository](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/inference/multi_language_inference).
 ## NLP model and dataset
 A `bert-base-uncased` natural language processing (NLP) model is used to make inference.
 This model is open source and available on [HuggingFace](https://huggingface.co/bert-base-uncased).
 This BERT-model is used to predict the last word of a sentence based on the context of the sentence.